AdieCode/Weather_collecter/README.md

 # Weather_collecter
-this project collects data from the Open Weather API and stores the data to be processed and analyzed. for further, more in-depth information.
+This project collects data from the Open Weather API and stores the data to be processed and analyzed. for further, more in-depth information.

 <b>collector.py</b>
-~ collects data from the openweather API and stores it to a csv file.
+~ collects data from the Open Weather API and stores it in a CSV file.

 <b>data_manager.py</b>
-~ filtters the data in the csv recieved from the collector.py script and only keeps the needed data and stores it in a new csv file.
+filters the data in the CSV received from the collector.py script and only keeps the needed data and stores it in a new CSV file.

+<b>analysis.py</b>
+~ gives insight on the data retrieved from the open Open Weather API.